deployTester/iost-crypto-warriors/README.md

     * can belong to more than one person
     * has a hurt force with certain number
     * is rare or normal or with certain particular feature

+##### ⚡️Avatar generation:

+* Create random avatars based on seed (maybe name?): https://avatars.dicebear.com/
+* Generated images should be stored in some cloud.
+* Generation services should be self-hosted.
+* Maybe custom assets for clothes, eyes, faces, etc?
+* Flow attempts to be:
+    * user input username, which create a unique id;
+    * pass that id to our own server, generate an avatar and upload to qiniu cloud;
+    * retrieve corresponding image url to display on the website